Features

 There are three types of perspective drawings: plan, section and elevation.

-Construction drawings are two-dimensional drawings that show the design, utility runs, and equipment layout, the position of roads, and other edifices of an existing or planned project site at a defined scale.
+Construction drawings are two-dimensional drawings that show the design, utility runs, equipment layout, the position of roads, and other edifices of an existing or planned project site at a defined scale.

-Also known as construction blue prints, or construction plans, construction drawings provide workers on site with a detailed overview of the scope of the building, including vital information such as building codes, quality specifications, as well as measurements.
+Also known as construction blueprints or construction plans, construction drawings provide workers on site with a detailed overview of the scope of the building, including vital information such as building codes, quality specifications, as well as measurements.

 Importance of construction blueprints

-A blueprint is necessary when applying for permits, determining construction schedule, and ultimately when undertaking actual construction work on site.
+A blueprint is necessary when applying for permits, determining the construction schedule, and ultimately when undertaking actual construction work on site.

 Every individual working on site should be able to read construction blueprints.
 This helps to ensure that every stage of construction progresses as expected thus avoiding expensive revisions that often result in project delays and budget overruns.